ibm-cloud-docs/dr-automation-powervs/iam-autoamtion.md

 ### Service access roles
 {: #ser-acc-ro}

 You can use the service access roles to define the actions that the users can perform on Power Virtual Server resources.
-The following table displays the IAM service access roles and the corresponding actions that a user can complete by using the Dr Autaomtion for PowerVS:
+The following table displays the IAM service access roles and the corresponding actions that a user can complete by using the Dr Automation for PowerVS:

 ## IAM service access roles
 {: #ser-acc-role}